circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ### Using a Context

-Contexts are referenced in the `workflows` section of your project's `~/.circleci/config.yml` file.
+Contexts are specified in the `workflows` section of your project's `~/.circleci/config.yml` file.
 For each job in a workflow you want to use the Context, use the `context` key with the name of the Context.